shirleysurelyho/roman-hls-cosmology.github.io/products/index.md

 However, the code has numerous additional capabilities beyond those needed for the challenge, and has been useful for a number of projects that needed to simulate high-fidelity galaxy images with accurate sizes and shears.
 For details of algorithms and code validation, please see [Rowe et al. 2015](http://adsabs.harvard.edu/abs/2015A%26C....10..121R).

 The GalSim sofware package including the WFIRST module is available [here](https://github.com/GalSim-developers/GalSim).
-The versions past v1.4 include a WFIRST module.
-This module will be periodically updated by SIT members as the WFIRST hardware and survey parameters are adjusted.
+The versions past v1.4 include a WFIRST module and was started before this SIT started.
+This module will now be periodically updated by SIT members as the WFIRST hardware and survey parameters are adjusted.
 The next update is planned for June 2017.

 ## Cosmological parameters forecast chains (last updated on 01/05/17)